KurtisC26/Projects/Machine Learning/Notes.md

 <br>
 <h2>3-Multiple Linear Regression:</h2>
 Linear regression has 5 assumptions that we need to verify before we actually build and deploy a model:<br>
-1) Linearity<br>
-2) Homoscedasticity<br>
-3) Multivariate normality<br>
-4) Independence of errors<br>
+1) Linearity --> Relationship between variables appears to be linear<br>
+2) Homoscedasticity --> Meaning the residuals are equal across the regression line<br>
+3) Multivariate normality --> Are each one of the variables normally distributed (goodness of fit or Kolmogorov-Smirnov test)<br>
+4) Independence of errors --> occurs when the residuals are not independent from each other.
+In other words when the value of y(x+1) is not independent from the value of y(x) <br>
-5) Lack of multicollinearity
+5) Lack of multicollinearity --> Correlation matrix, Tolerance and Variance inflation factor

 <br>
 <br>
 <h2>Statistically Building Linear Models :</h2>
 There are 5 methods we can use to build models: (The term "stepwise regression" refers to options 2,3,4<br>
+1) All-in <br>
-1) All-in --> All your variables.
-Should only do if you have prior knowlegde of variable influence or if you have to<br>
+   All your variables.
+Should only do if you have prior knowlegde of variable influence or if you have to<br><br>
-2) Backward elimination --> 1.Select significance level to stay in model, fit the full model,consider the predictor with highest p-value.
-If P value is grater than significant level, remove it.
-Repeat until all values are under significance level <br>
+2) Backward elimination <br>
+   Select significance level to stay in model. <br>
+   Fit the full model,consider the predictor with highest p-value. <br>
+   If P value is grater than significant level, remove it. <br>
+   Repeat until all values are under significance level <br><br>
 3) Forward selection <br>
+   Select significance model to enter the model
+   Fit all simple regression models, select the one with the lowest p-value Keep the variable and fit all possible models with the one extra predictor added to the ones you already have Consider the predictor with the lowest p-value, if P < significance level, got back to step 3 otherwise model is done<br><br>

 4) Bidirectional elimination <br>
+  Select the significance level to enter and to stay in the model Fit all simple regression models, select the one with the lowest p-value based on the significance level to enter Once that is complete, similar to the forward selection, Then you do the backwards elimination with the pvalue to stay in the model

-5) Score comparison <br>
+5) All possible models (Score comparison) <br>
+  Most resource intensive approach -> 2^n-1 models Select a criterion of goodness (ex.
+R2)
+  Contruct all possible regression models
+  Select the one with the best